sagar-wal/Email-Authentication/README.md

    ```bash
    $ touch .env
    ```
- * Make sure to create one .gitignore file and add '.env' to it if you later plan to push this repository to the origin remote.
+ * Make sure to and add '.env' to the .gitignore file if you later plan to push this repository to the origin remote.

    ```bash
    $ echo .env >> .gitignore